 You can enjoy outdoor tours of the National Tiger Sanctuary that are held rain or shine; you’ll learn about all the animals, their habits, what they like to eat, and a bit about their story.
 You’re welcome to take photos and experience safe interaction with the critters, keeping in mind that up-close-and-personal contact isn’t possible with every animal as many of them are still wild creatures to be adored and respected at a safe distance!

 Additional Information/Helpful Hints

-- Although they conducts safe “feeding tours,” there are no tours which including holding baby animals, as the animal professionals at the Sanctuary believe excessive human holding exposes the animals to germs, as well as disrupts the rest schedule that’s essential to the well-being of the animals.
+Although they conduct safe “feeding tours,” there are no tours that include holding baby animals, as the animal professionals at the Sanctuary believe excessive human holding exposes the animals to germs, as well as disrupts the rest schedule that’s essential to the well-being of the animals.

 Maybe you’ve seen them on television, in a big city zoo, performing in a circus, or pictured in books and magazines, but there’s nothing like experiencing these big exotic cats in an environment that’s as close to their natural habitat as possible - the type of atmosphere that gives these phenomenal creatures a home that allows them to not only survive, but to thrive and live a long, healthy, and happy life!
 Come on in and enjoy the very special and rare privilege of a precious peek into their loving home at the National Tiger Sanctuary, it’s an experience you’ll cherish forever!